raakess/MultipleChoiceGame/README.md

 # MultipleChoiceGame
-A simple code for my debut in github.
+A simple code to start of the git.